compintell/Mooncake.jl/README.md

 You should take this with a pinch of salt, as it seems highly likely that we will have to revisit some design choices when optimising performance -- we do not, however, anticipate requiring major re-writes to the design as part of performance optimisation.
 We aim to reach the maintenance phase of the project before 01/06/2024.

+*Update: (22/03/2024)*
+Phase 2 is now further along.
+Taped now uses something which could reasonably be described as a source-to-source system to perform AD.
+At present the performance of this system is not as good as that of Enzyme, but often beats compiled ReverseDiff, and comfortably beats Zygote in any situations involving dynamic control flow.
+The present focus is on dealing with some remaining performance limitations that should make Taped's performance much closer to that of Enzyme, and consistently beat ReverseDiff on a range of benchmarks.

 *Update: (16/01/2024)*
-Phase 2 is now well underway.
+~~Phase 2 is now well underway.
 We now make use of a much faster approach to interpreting / executing Julia code, which yields performance that is comparable with ReverseDiff (when things go well).
-The current focus is on ironing out performance issues, and simplifying the implementation.
+The current focus is on ironing out performance issues, and simplifying the implementation.~~

 *Update: (06/11/2023)*
 ~~We are mostly through the first phase.~~